 Felix Franks Biotechnology Medal

-Nominations for the 2025 medal will open on Monday 18 November and remain open until 17.00 GMT on Wednesday 17 January 2025.
+Nominations for the 2025 medal are now open and will remain open until 17.00 GMT on Wednesday 17 January 2025.

 The award is in Commemoration of Cambridge University Professor, Felix Franks (1926-2016), a highly distinguished former Chairman of the Biotechnology Group, and is a result of the generosity of his family who have agreed to provide the medals.